 by Benjamin Zeisloft

-Campus Reform reached out to the Department of Homeland Security for more information; this article will be updated accordingly.
+Campus Reform reached out to MIT for comment and will update this article accordingly.

 – – –

 Benjamin Zeisloft is a Pennsylvania Senior Campus Correspondent, reporting on liberal bias and abuse for Campus Reform.
 He is studying Finance and Marketing at the Wharton School of the University of Pennsylvania.
 Benjamin also writes for The UPenn Statesman and the Wharton International Business Review.

 Photo “Professor Seth Lloyd” by MECHE and “Massachusetts Institute of Technology” is by John Phelan CC3.0.